devops329/devops/instruction/automation/automation.md

 impact = (monthly frequency * duration) * value
 ```

 The next part of the puzzle is to give the task a **complexity** score that is based on how difficult the task is to automate.
 If you can automate it with a single line of shell script then give it a complexity score of 1.
-If it requires entirely service providers or the development of a whole new code base then give it a score of 8.
-If it is also difficult to deploy and initiate then give it a score of 10.
+If it requires entirely new service providers or the development of a whole new code base then give it a score of 8.
+If it is also difficult to deploy and initiate, then give it a score of 10.

 ```
 priority = impact/complexity